groue/GRMustache/Guides/delegate.md

 - (void)templateDidRender:(GRMustacheTemplate *)template;
 ```

-Delegates of section tags are not sent these messages.
+Tag delegates are not sent these messages.
 Only template delegates are.

 ### Tag rendering